 How should infectious waste be packaged and stored?

 - Sharps must be placed in rigid, leak- and puncture-resistant containers secured tightly.
-All other waste should be stored and maintained in a rigid or semi-rigid leak-proof container that will not allow liquid in or out.
+All other waste should be stored and maintained in a rigid or semi-rigid leak-proof container.

 - Containers must be strong enough to resist bursting and tearing during handling and transport and must be able to be closed tightly and securely.

 - Plastic bags used inside containers must be red or orange.